-EBSA's enforcement program also obtains non-monetary corrections and injunctive relief in civil cases that result in increased protections for plan assets and benefits.
-In FY 2022, EBSA obtained approximately 402 non-monetary civil corrections.
-Examples include removing 29 fiduciaries, barring 35 individuals from being fiduciaries, appointing 30 fiduciaries, and improving missing participant procedures for 50 plans.
-Non-monetary corrections for health plans included 26 individual plan corrections and 59 global corrections where the service provider fixed a violation for multiple ERISA-covered plans.
+EBSA's enforcement program also obtains non-monetary corrections and injunctive relief in civil cases that result in increased protections for plan assets or benefits.
+In FY 2023, EBSA obtained 352 non-monetary civil corrections, including removing 20 fiduciaries, barring 41 individuals from serving as fiduciaries, appointing 20 fiduciaries, improving missing participant procedures for 44 plans, and 34 global corrections involving service providers for numerous ERISA-covered health plans.

 EBSA often pursues voluntary compliance to correct violations and restore losses to employee benefit plans.
-However, in cases where voluntary compliance efforts have failed or are inappropriate, EBSA sends a litigation recommendation to the Solicitor of Labor to initiate litigation.
+However, in cases where those efforts have failed or are inappropriate, EBSA forwards a recommendation to the Solicitor of Labor to initiate litigation.
 Together, we consider whether we will be able to obtain meaningful relief through litigation, the cost of litigation, the viability of other enforcement options, and agency enforcement priorities.
 Then we determine which cases are appropriate for litigation.

-EBSA Investigations Led to the Indictment of 103 Persons for Crimes Related to Employee Benefit Plans
+EBSA Investigations Led to the Indictment of 60 People for Crimes Related to Employee Benefit Plans

-EBSA also has responsibility for investigating potential violations of the criminal provisions of ERISA and the provisions of Title 18 of the United States Code that relate to employee benefit plans.
+EBSA is also responsible for investigating potential violations of ERISA's criminal provisions and the provisions of Title 18 of the United States Code that relate to employee benefit plans.
 EBSA conducts most of its criminal investigations with other federal law enforcement agencies under the direction of the United States Attorney for that jurisdiction.
 Other investigations are conducted in consultation with the appropriate state or local law enforcement authority.

-In FY 2022, EBSA closed 164 criminal investigations.
-EBSA's criminal investigations, as well as its participation in criminal investigations with other law enforcement agencies, led to the indictment of 103 individuals – including plan officials, corporate officers, and service providers – for offenses related to employee benefit plans.
+In FY 2023, EBSA closed 196 criminal investigations.
+EBSA's criminal investigations led to the indictment of 60 individuals, including plan officials, corporate officers, and service providers, for offenses related to employee benefit plans.

 Abandoned Plan Program

-The Abandoned Plan Program facilitates the termination and distribution of benefits from individual account pension plans abandoned by their sponsoring employers.
+The Abandoned Plan Program facilitates the termination of individual account pension plans abandoned by their sponsoring employers.
 It also helps distribute these plans' benefits.
-During FY 2023, EBSA received 1,433 applications from Qualified Termination Administrators and recognized 1,453 plans as fully wound up.
-In total, $83.9 million was distributed to participants who were affected by these terminations.1
+During FY 2023, EBSA received 1,770 applications from Qualified Termination Administrators and closed 1,347 applications with terminations approved.
+In total, $61.2 million was distributed directly to participants as a result of these terminations.(1)

 Compliance Assistance Programs Yielded Tremendous Results